-If you don’t want to leave Great Wolf Lodge for food, there are several options.
+If you don’t want to leave the Great Wolf Lodge for food, there are several options.
 As stated previously, the water parks sell some basic food and snacks a la carte style.
 In addition, they sell burgers and french fry-type meals.
-In the main lodge, there is a sit-down restaurant called Lodge Wood Fire Grill.
+The main lodge has a sit-down restaurant called Lodge Wood Fire Grill.
 They serve breakfast, lunch, and dinner with American-style entrees.

-In addition to the Grill they have Hungry As A Wolf and Bear Paw.
-Both of these are in the same storefront and they sell to-go pizzas and salads as well as coffee, cookies, muffins, and ice cream.
+In addition to the Grill, they have Hungry As A Wolf and Bear Paw.
+Both of these are in the same storefront and sell to-go pizzas, salads, coffee, cookies, muffins, and ice cream.
 The pizza was decent and took about 25 minutes when we ordered on a Sunday evening.
-Unfortunately delivery isn’t an option but it isn’t a far walk from anywhere in the hotel.
+Unfortunately, delivery isn’t an option, but it isn’t a far walk from anywhere in the hotel.
 If you download the app, ordering food is super easy.
 I downloaded it while planning and found it nice to have access to the menu and prices as well.

 Food in Wisconsin Dells